VENUE: IBNU HAZM

 ü Helps to organize and process data and information

-ü Make student an active part of the learning process
+ü Make student an active part of the

 ü Valuable clue for what is important